mtsolekas/corgan/README.md

 Corgan is a simple contacts and schedule organizer written in C using the Gtk+3 framework.

+## Build

-To build it you will need the GTK+3 developement libraries.
-After that just run make.
+To build corgan you will need the GTK+3 developement libraries.

+Run **make** which will build with debugging enabled by default.

+Run **make DEBUG=0** to disable debugging and enable optimizations.

+## Execution

-To run it, you need give to the executable the glade file's path as an arguement.
+To run corgan, you need give to the executable the glade file's path as an arguement.

 ## License